-After APTA's House of Delegates adopted a new vision statement for the physical therapy profession, the association's Board of Directors recognized that in order for the physical therapy profession to achieve the vision as articulated by its guiding principles it would be necessary to integrate consistent application of the "movement system" (as mentioned in the guiding principle on "Identity") in physical therapist practice, education, and research.
+After APTA's House of Delegates (House) adopted the vision statement for the physical therapy profession in 2013, the Board of Directors (Board) recognized that, in order for the physical therapy profession to achieve the vision as articulated by its guiding principles, it would be necessary to integrate consistent application of the "movement system" (as mentioned in the guiding principle on "Identity") in physical therapist practice, education, and research.

-Before that could happen, it was important to define the concept of the movement system.
-The Board therefore convened a work group to develop that definition.
-After careful consideration of various theoretical, linguistic, and conceptual possibilities, the work group decided on a 2-part definition of "movement system," which the Board has adopted.
+The Board convened a work group to define the concept of the movement system.
+After careful consideration of various theoretical, linguistic, and conceptual possibilities, the work group created a definition that was adopted by the Board (listed below).

 Definition of the 'Movement System'